bradietilley/pest-stories/docs/stories/workflow-testing.md

 StoryBoard::make('a test')
     ->can()
+    ->action('do_something')
     ->action(fn () => $run[] = 'now')
     ->test();

 $run->count(); // 0
 ```

+However that said, stories and actions will register first, as this is required in order to inherit and resolve expectations and actions, which affect the name of the stories and are required to produce the storyies' test names.
+Todo: verify this.

-After Pest discovers all tests, it will then execute all Story tests.
+After Pest discovers all tests, it will then boot all Story tests.

 #### The order of events